AudreyKj/spacex-app/README.md

 React app that retrieves info about SpaceX's launches through the SpaceX-API.<br /><br />
 The app is fully responsive.
 It features search and filter features about SpaceX's launches as well as data visualization. <br /><br />
-I’ve used Create React App to kickstart the project, as it comes with babel and webpack configured and is supported by a broad range of browsers for production builds. <br/>
+I’ve used Create React App to kickstart the project, as it comes with babel and webpack configured and is supported by a broad range of browsers for production builds <br/>

 ## Implementation